Top Tips for a Successful Reusable Nappy Journey

 Line dry, put over an airer or tumble dry on cool (hot drying can cause shrinking or other damage).
 NEVER put a washable nappy on to a direct heat source like a radiator.

-Bamboo nappies and boosters will take longer to dry as they’re very absorbent.
-For bamboo nappies think of the drying time as similar to a pair of jeans.
+Bamboo nappies and boosters will take longer to dry as they are very absorbent.
+For bamboo nappies, the drying time is similar to a pair of jeans.
 Microfiber/fleece will dry the quickest.

 Sometimes poo stains are hard to remove.
-If they don't come out in the wash then don't panic.
+If they do not come out in the wash, then don't panic.
 Just wet the stain again and place the nappy in direct sunlight - on a washing line or windowsill for example.
-The sun fades the stain and it doesn't even need to be very sunny to work.
+The sun fades the stain.
+It doesn't even need to be very sunny to work.
 This works well for clothing too.

-There is no evidence out there to suggest your baby is more likely to get nappy rash whether you use cloth nappies or disposable ones.
-Nappy rash is simply caused by poo being in contact with the skin for a period of time and your baby may be more or less sensitive to it than other babies.
-Once you know your baby has pooed change them as soon as you can and if you can put a bit of nappy free time in to every day.
+There is no evidence to suggest your baby is more likely to get nappy rash whether you use cloth nappies or disposable ones.
+Nappy rash is simply caused by poo being in contact with the skin for a period of time, and your baby may be more or less sensitive to it than other babies.
+Once you know your baby has pooed, change them as soon as you can and put a bit of nappy free time into every day if you can.

-The only difference when treating nappy rash when you use washable nappies is that if you use a traditional barrier cream like sudocream or bepanthen it will stop your washable nappies absorbing moisture.
-Instead a moisturising cream should be used e.g. coconut oil or Waitrose's Bottom Butter.
+The only difference when treating nappy rash when you use washable nappies is that if you use a traditional barrier cream like Sudocrem or Bepanthen, it will stop your washable nappies from absorbing moisture.
+Instead, a moisturising cream should be used, e.g. coconut oil or Waitrose's Bottom Butter.

-Some washable nappies are bulkier than disposables, especially if you've added lots of boosters.
+Some washable nappies are bulkier than disposables, especially if you have added lots of boosters.
 This can cause a few fitting issues with trousers and bodysuits.
-If your little one is just on the cusp of growing out of a size and you want to get the most from the bodysuit then use the vest extenders included in the pack.
-With trousers you'll need to try with what you've got and see what fits.
-Just like with adult clothes all brands fit slightly differently, but you've probably worked that out by now too!
-There are some brands out there that are made to accommodate cloth nappies so if you switch to washables in the long run you can plan your clothes shopping around those brands.
-We can tell you some of the brands that are cut to accommate a washable nappy covered bottom.
+If your little one is just on the cusp of growing out of a size and you want to get the most from the bodysuit, then use vest extenders.
+With trousers, try what you have and see what fits.
+Just like with adult clothes, all brands fit slightly differently, but you have probably worked that out by now.
+You could also try tracksuit style bottoms rather than leggings.

-You don't have to use washable nappies all the time, many people choose to use disposables out and about and cloth at home.
-If you do want to give it a try away from the house here's what you need to do – put a nappy, (washable wipe if you're using them) and the wet bag in to your changing bag.
-When you've done the change just put the used nappy in to the wet bag.
+You do not have to use washable nappies all the time.
+Many people choose to use disposables out and about and cloth at home.
+If you do want to give it a try away from the house here is what you need to do – put a nappy, (washable wipe if you are using them) and the wet bag into your changing bag.
+When you changed a nappy, just put the used one into the wet bag.
 Wet bags are great and can be used for anything that gets wet with sick, wee or poo.